- True to size

 The ASICS Venture 7 is for beginners who are looking for a lightweight and affordable trail running shoe that works best for short-distance runs.

 Who should not buy the shoe

 Look away if you:

-need an airy shoe for longer, hotter runs (the Asics Frequent Trail is praised by runners for its breathability)
+- need an airy shoe for longer, hotter runs (the ASICS Gel Venture 8 is praised by runners for its breathability)

 The shoe fits true to size